lovvedit/lovvedit/README.md

 ```

 Now the application should be listening on port 80.
-Go to [http://localhost:44300/graphiql](http://localhost:44300/graphiql) and check that
+Go to [http://api.localhost/graphiql](http://api.localhost/graphiql) and check that
 you see the GraphiQL page.

+### Installing Node dependencies on host system

+To make use of linters and other development tools, you must `yarn install`
+on your machine.
+Don't worry, the `node_modules` folder inside the container
+and the one in your machine won't cause any trouble.

 ## Testing